ebdecker/homelab/Readme.md

 The current terraform is setup to bootstrap the initial Proxmox VMs for use in K3S HA architecture See here for architecture reference: https://docs.k3s.io/datastore/ha-embedded

-2 additionals VMs, 1 for running standalone Docker containers the other for installing and setting up a Rancher cluster.
+1 additional vm for installing and setting up a Rancher cluster.

 Not currently managing state with this Terraform, but in the future could store state management on a drive somewhere on my Proxmox node.